verdaux/BookNotes/Phrases/Impressors 14.md

 - [ ] If silence had a colour, it would look like this
 - [ ] The melody of a distant past
 - [ ] In the arms of a gentle storm
+- [ ] Name 3 hobbies you have outside of media consumption